s-hfarooq/QueenMoonBot/README.md

 * `queen no anime` to get the no anime picture
 * `queen contribute` to get a like to the GitHub repo
 * `queen waitwhen` to get the when did I ask screenshot
+* `queen brasil` to get the Ronaldinho Soccer 64 video
 * `queen corn` to get a corn video`
 * `queen illinois` to get a map of Illinois
 * `queen catgirl` to see a catgirl